Seborrheic Keratoses Removal

 Symptoms of Seborrheic Keratosis

-• Appearance: Slightly raised surfaces with a "stuck on" look; may appear waxy
+• Slightly raised surface with a “waxy” or “stuck on” look.

-• Size: Varies from very small to over an inch across
+• Can range from very small (a few millimeters) to over an inch across.

-• Color: Typically brown, but can also be yellow, white, or black
+• Commonly brown, but can also be yellow, white, or black.

-• Location: Commonly found on the chest, scalp, shoulders, back, abdomen, and face; not on the palms or soles
+• Frequently found on the chest, scalp, shoulders, back, abdomen, and face.

 Picture of Causes of Seborrheic Keratoses